Are you a green tea fan?

 - 2 peeled, sliced and frozen ripe bananas (~120 g each)

-- 2 tsp matcha green tea powder* (I like this brand)
+- 2 tsp matcha green tea powder (see our Matcha Review!)

-- 1 heaping cup (35 g) organic spinach or kale (I like to freeze mine to make the smoothie colder!)
+- 1 heaping cup organic spinach or kale (I like to freeze mine to make the smoothie colder!)

 - Fresh berries